njit-prof-bill/osiris-admin-portal/ProjectPlan.md

 - Project Plan: https://github.com/VD-25/osiris-admin-portal/blob/main/ProjectPlan.md

-- Steps for each API: API's to be written in node.js
-- with starting base repo:
+Steps for each API: APIs are to be written in Node.js with starting base repo:
-  - team member needs to clone repo and and `npm init` a Node.js project
+  - Team member needs to clone repo and and `npm init` a Node.js project
-  - set up Index.js with an express server (similar to microservice API exercise) etc and commit/push it back to repo
+  - Set up `index.js` with an Express server (similar to microservice API exercise) etc and commit/push it back to the repo
-  - everyone then clones the now Node.js init'd repo to their machines and creates can code their API's (1 file per API preferably)
+  - Everyone then clones the now Node.js init'd repo to their machines and creates can code their APIs (1 file per API preferably)

-- Additionally, we have created a ruleset stating that each pull request needs to be reviewed by at least one member before it can be merged.
-We have also created a Task, Bug, and Documentation template issue for future reference.
+Additionally, we created a ruleset stating that each PR needs to be reviewed by at least 1 member before it can be merged.
+We have also created a *Task*, *Bug*, and *Documentation* template issue for future reference.